metaplex-foundation/developer-hub/src/pages/core/guides/anchor/how-to-create-a-core-collection-with-anchor.md

 In this `CreateCollectionArgs` struct, the **name** and **uri** fields are provided as inputs, which will serve as arguments for the `CreateCollectionV2CpiBuilder` instruction used to create the **Core Collection**.

+**Note**: Since this is an Anchor focused guide, we're not going to include here how to create the Uri.
+If you aren't sure how to do it, refer to [this example](/core/guides/javascript/how-to-create-a-core-collection-with-javascript#creating-the-metadata-for-the-collection)

 ### Creating the Account Struct

 The `Account` struct is where we define the accounts the instruction expects, and specify the constraints that these accounts must meet.
 This is done using two key constructs: **types** and **constraints**.